Masaharu Homma: Biography

 From 1930 to 1932, Homma was again sent as a military attaché to the United Kingdom, where his proficiency in the English language was useful.
 He was also assigned to be part of the Japanese delegation to the Geneva Disarmament Conference in 1932 and served with the press section of the Army Ministry from 1932 to 1933.
 He was given a field command again, as commander of the IJA 1st Infantry Regiment from 1933 to 1935, and was promoted to command the IJA 32nd Infantry Brigade from 1935 to 1936.

 In 1937, Homma was appointed aide-de-camp to Prince Chichibu, a brother of the Emperor.
 With him, he made a diplomatic tour in Western Europe, attending the coronation of King George VI.
 The visit continued to Germany where he attended the Nuremberg rally and met Adolf Hitler, with whom the prince tried to boost relations, following the Anti-Comintern Pact of 1936.
-He then served as the commander of the Taiwan Army of the Imperial Armed Forces, and composed the lyric of the military song "Taiwan Army".
-Yamaguchi Yoshiko ("Lee Shiang Lan" in Chinese) was invited to sing the song to boost Taiwanese morale.
+He then served as the commander of the Taiwan Army of the Imperial Armed Forces, and composed the lyrics of the military song "Taiwan Army".
+Yoshiko Yamaguchi ("Lee Shiang Lan" in Chinese) was invited to sing the song to boost Taiwanese morale.

 He was promoted to lieutenant general in July 1938.

 With the start of the Second Sino-Japanese War, Homma was appointed commander of the IJA 27th Division in China from 1938 to 1940 and directed the blockade of the foreign concessions in Tientsin, where he led the negotiations with the British.
 After the fall of Nanjing, he declared publicly that "unless peace is achieved immediately it will be disastrous".
 Homma was removed from his position at the front lines, and reassigned to become commander in chief of the Taiwan Army District from 1940 to 1941.